Rapptz/discord.py/docs/guide/topics/error_handling.rst

             if isinstance(error, commands.DisabledCommand):
                 await ctx.send(f"The command {ctx.command!r} cannot be used in this server!")

+.. _eh_command_local:

 In a :class:`~.ext.commands.Command`

 +++++++++++++++++++++++++++++++++++

-To handle errors for a specific command, we decorate the function with :meth:`~ext.commands.Command.error`, which will only get called for that specific command.
+To handle errors that occur in a specific command, we decorate a function with :meth:`~ext.commands.Command.error`, which will get called when an error occurs in said command.

 You can use the same function for multiple commands too, simply by adding multiple decorators on top of it.